 Some of the technical content on this site is only available in English.

-Third party readers in Space Work in progress
+Third party readers in Space

 Overview

 Third party readers refer to devices that integrate with Space and allow for functionality such as long distance readers in car parks or on motorway tolls.
-When adding a third party reader to Space, a Wiegand interface is used to communicate between the third party reader and a SALTO controller (CU).
+When adding a third party reader to Space, a Wiegand interface is used to communicate between the third party reader and a Salto controller (CU).

 Wiegand refers to the technology used in card readers and sensors.
 This system is a wired communication interface that operates between a reader and a controller.
 Typically, Wiegand technology is found in cards, fingerprint readers, or any other data-capturing devices.